How to Make a Budget (2025–2026 Guide)

 Surplus: $1,000

-That $1,000 buffer can be split across extra investing, extra debt payoff, or bigger long-term goals (like a house down payment — see How Much House Can I Afford? for more on this).
+A buffer like this can be split across investing, debt payoff, or other goals.
+For housing planning, see How Much House Can I Afford?.

 Should You Use the 50/30/20 Budget Rule?